deborahly/map/README.md

 To run the application, open the index.html file with Google Chrome or other browser.
 The app requires that the browser knows the user location, so click "accept" when prompted.

+### DISCLAIMER
-*This project was made during the course* The Complete JavaScript Course 2022: From Zero to Expert!*.
-Although an assignment project, I coded it entirely by myself, not copying a single line from sources provided by the course.*
+This project was made during the course *The Complete JavaScript Course 2022: From Zero to Expert!*.
+Although an assignment project, I coded it entirely by myself, not copying a single line from sources provided by the course.